Board Of Trustees

 • The Honourable Martin Daubney AM KC

-The Honourable Martin Daubney AM KC is Chancellor of the Australian Catholic University.
+The Honourable Justice Martin Daubney AM KC is Chancellor of the Australian Catholic University.
 He served as a judge of the Supreme Court of Queensland from 2007 to 2021 and as President of the Queensland Civil and Administrative Tribunal from 2017 to 2021.
 In 2018 he was appointed a Member of the Order of Australia for significant service to the law, the judiciary, education and the community.

-• Catherine Sinclair
+• Catherine Malouf

 Executive Management Team